 Before saving the WiFi heatmap, look at all available visualizations to analyze the parameters of your WiFi network.
 NetSpot Home offers three main visualizations and NetSpot PRO and Enterprise have 16 visualizations for users with profound knowledge of WiFi networking.

 To save your WiFi heatmap, select Survey and then Save from the top menu bar.
-Keep in mind that the free version of NetSpot doesn’t give you the ability to print or export surveys.
-To unlock all export options, you need to purchase either NetSpot PRO or Enterprise.
+Keep in mind that the free version of NetSpot doesn’t allow you to perform WiFi site surveys.
+To unlock all the features of the Survey mode, you need to purchase either NetSpot PRO or Enterprise.

 Now that you have a WiFi heatmap of your home or office you can take every benefit out of it.
 Studying the heat map thoroughly helps you see the weaknesses of your WiFi coverage and gives an idea where to start to fix the issue.
 So what you can possibly do: